macaroni-os/kit-fixups/xorg-kit/1.17-prime/README.rst

 entropy usage in various places.
 Red Hat has declined to fix these in Red Hat Enterprise Linux as they do not impact most users' systems based on their default configuration.
 Funtoo Linux has backported fixes for these issues from xorg-server-1.19.2 and integrated them into a new ebuild, xorg-server-1.17.4-r1.ebuild.

-As of April 2, 2017, all known security vulnerabilities in the ``1.17-prime`` branch have been addressed.

 ---------------------------
 Freetype Security Backports